-German shipping company Wessels Reederei contracted MAN Diesel & Turbo to retrofit Wes Amelie, a 1,000TEU feeder container ship to enable dual-fuel operation, in November 2015.
+German shipping company Wessels Reederei contracted MAN Diesel & Turbo to retrofit Wes Amelie, a 1,000TEU feeder container ship, to enable dual-fuel operation in November 2015.

-It also achieved a significant reduction in particulate and CO2 emissions and meet future stringent tier III emissions set by the IMO.
+It also achieved a significant reduction in particulate and CO2 emissions and will be compliant with future stringent tier III emissions set by the IMO.

 Wes Amelie conversion project details

-Other factors considered during the selection process included scalability of engineering services, development costs and costs of follow-up projects.
+Other factors considered during the selection process included the scalability of engineering services, development costs and costs of follow-up projects.

-Wes Amelie has 23 sister ships, of which 16 are structurally identical making it easy to execute follow-up projects after the first conversion.
+Wes Amelie has a toal of 23 sister ships, including 16 that are structurally identical, making it easy to execute follow-up projects after the first conversion.

 Technical specifications of Wes Amelie container ship

-The vessel was built according to German-Dutch design and has an overall length of 151.72m and beam of 23.4m.
+The vessel was built according to a German-Dutch design and has an overall length of 151.72m and beam of 23.4m.

-It can carry 1,036 TEUs, 403 45ft containers and 740 14t containers.
+It can carry up to 1,036 TEUs, 403 45ft containers and 740 14t containers.

-It has been classified by Bureau Veritas (BV) as BV + 1 HULL AND MACH INWATER SURVEY AUT – UMS ICE 1A CONTAINERSHIP (EQUAL FINISH-SWEDISH).
+The ship has been classified by Bureau Veritas (BV) as BV + 1 HULL AND MACH INWATER SURVEY AUT – UMS ICE 1A CONTAINERSHIP (EQUAL FINISH-SWEDISH).

 Wes Amelie LNG-fuelled propulsion

-New valve cams and turbocharger rotor assembly will be added to allow for a change of ignition timing for the new engine.
+New valve cams and a turbocharger rotor assembly were added to allow for a change of ignition timing for the new engine.

 Key players involved

-MAN Diesel & Turbo will supply the conversion components required for the conversion programme.
-The required calculations and blueprints for the conversion and installation will be provided by engineering company SMB Naval Architects & Consultants.
+The necessary calculations and blueprints for the conversion and installation initiative were provided by engineering company SMB Naval Architects & Consultants.

 Increasing popularity of low-emission propulsion systems

-The company also studied the installation of an emission control system (scrubber), which allows the use of heavy fuel oil in ECA zones.
+The company has also studied the installation of an emission control system (scrubber), which would allow the use of heavy fuel oil in ECA zones.